THE MACHINE SEEMS

 However, beyond that, no one knows what might emerge on the other end.

 "The world will end.
-The only reason, for which it could last longer, is because it exists."
+The only reason,

 - Charles Baudelaire, 1867